KJLuton/Project4_XFIT/README.md

 ## Apps

+### Home App

-Profiles
+### Profiles
-The profiles app will serve two purposes.
-First to provide a user with a place to save default delivery information.
-And second to provide them with a record of their order history.
+- The profiles app provides the user with a place to save default delivery information.
+- It also provides the user with a record of their order history.

+### Shop App
+- Host the merchandise and membership items being sold by the crossfit gym.
+Provide a platform to search for products and see individual product views according to what the user wants to see.
+- Allows the logged in super user to create, edit and delete products on the shop.

+### Bag App
+- The bag app allows

+### Checkout App
+- The checkout app is connected to stripe and provides a payment function to take a payment from the user according to what is in their basket.

+### Contact Us App

 ### Page